You are here

 Head Injury research:

-The research team is conducting a number of head injury related studies:
+The research team is conducting a number of head injury related projects:

 - To externally validate clinical decision rules for the management of head injuries in children (PREDICT network, PhD thesis Dr Silvia Bressan)

-- To validate the SCAT3 and SCAT3 child assessment tool after concussion (with Prof Gavin Davis, Austin Hospital)
+- To validate the SCAT assessment tool after concussion (with Prof Gavin Davis, Austin Hospital)

 - To investigate the role of biomarkers with the Department of Neuropsychology at the Royal Children's Hospital (Prof Vicki Anderson) and the Hospital for Sick Children in Toronto Canada.